mozilla/addon-sdk/static-files/md/dev-guide/xul-extensions.md

 Loading modules from extension's code
 ------------------
-To load modules we'll need to get the harness XPCOM service provided by Jetpack.
+To load modules we'll need to get the harness XPCOM service provided by the SDK.
 This service has contract ID `@mozilla.org/harness-service;1?id=<package id>`, where *&lt;package-id>* is the programs "JID", found in `package.json` as the `id` key.